beberlei/composer-monorepo-plugin/README.md

 Package names in `deps` are the relative directory names from the project root.
 From the vendor directory `composer.json` are loaded to find out the dependency graph and the autoload configuration.

+## Configuration (fiddler.json)

+For each component in your monolithic repository you have to add `fiddler.json` that borrows from `composer.json` format.
+The following keys are usable:

+- `autoload` - configures the autoload settings for the current components classes and files.
+- `autoload-dev` - configures dev autoload requirements.
+Currently *always* evalauted.
+- `deps` - configures the required dependencies in an array (no key-value pairs with versions) using the relative path to the project root directory as a package name.